shayekh/shayekh.github.io/README.md

 ## Projects

 **Service7000**
-Service 7000 AG is a Swiss specialist in household appliance services — offering repair, sales, and installation for all major brands.
+- Service 7000 AG is a Swiss specialist in household appliance services — offering repair, sales, and installation for all major brands.
 They operate independently of manufacturers, focusing on sustainable solutions—repairing when possible, replacing when necessary.
 They also provide services to real-estate managers, offer courses, inspections, customer portal access, and support for subsidy funding.

 **Sheba Manager**
-Sheba Manager is subsidiary of the revolutionary Sheba universe in Bangladesh for MSMEs that helps a user to track sale, cash flow, inventory management, order processing, account management, digital banking, loan processing, digital marketing and beyond.
-This is an agent of business growth, for the growing economy of MSME.
-The philosophy behind this solution is Start, Sale, Manage & Grow.
-This is a step forward digitizing Micro, Small & Medium Entrepreneurs and nurturing holistic development of the community.
+- Sheba Manager is is a key product within the Sheba ecosystem in Bangladesh, built to empower MSMEs with tools for sales tracking, cash flow, inventory, orders, accounting, digital banking, loan processing, and marketing.
+Guided by the philosophy Start, Sale, Manage & Grow, it drives digital transformation and inclusive growth for micro, small, and medium entrepreneurs.

+**Huduri**
+- Leading Payroll and HR Software in the Middle East Enhance the way your HR division operates.
+Automate payroll and HR tasks with a single piece of software.
+Across the nation, over 400 businesses use our HR software.
+In Gulf region, Huduri is the leading HR software.

+**PiHR**
+- Transform the way your HR department works.
+Manage HR and payroll activities from a single software.
+Our HR software is used by more than 400 companies across the country.
+PiHR is the best HR software in Bangladesh.

 ## Competitive Programming
 - Hackerrank: [Shayekh Ebne Mizan - HackerRank ](https://www.hackerrank.com/profile/shayekhebnemizan)